9 Benefits of an Air Purifier

 According to the Centers for Disease Control and Prevention, Verified Source Centers for Disease Control and Prevention (CDC) The United States’ health protection agency that defends against dangers to health and safety.
 View source 1 in 12 people have asthma.
 People living with asthma have inflamed bronchial tubes.
 Pollutants such as pet hair and dander, pollen, or dust mites irritate their airways, causing difficulty breathing.

 Many breeds of dogs and cats shed throughout the year.
 When these pets scratch themselves they spread a lot of hair and dander which keeps circulating in the air.
-Even if you don’t have pets, there are other triggering factors for asthma such as pollen and dust mites.
+Even if you don’t have pets, there are other triggering factors for asthma such as pollen and dust mites, even minor ones like shoes in the bedroom that bring in outdoor contaminants.

 Pollen particles flow in with the breeze through open windows or they stick to your clothes when you are outside.
 These can settle on your furniture and even in your mattress.
 Accumulated allergens are one common health risk of old mattresses.